LucasDelfino92/morrowindsharp/overhauls.md

 **Brevur of Balmora - Finally Some Good Statue Mod.esp** is dirty and requires cleaning.
 - Clean with TESTool and tes3cmd.

+**Clean Atmospheric Delights.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

+**COI.esp** is dirty and requires cleaning.
+- Clean with TESTool and tes3cmd.

 **frostmoth_repaired_v0_31.esp** is dirty and requires cleaning.
 - Clean with TESTool and tes3cmd.